Awallky/testInProgress_Extended/README.md

 	Type mvn clean package.
 	Check the target/ directory and find the testInProgress.hpi file location.
 This will be your new plugin to add to jenkins.
 	Open up your instance of jenkins and perform the following steps:
-		- Go to configure jenkins (should look like a grey cog on the side toolbar on the left side of the page).
+		Go to configure jenkins (should look like a grey cog on the side toolbar on the left side of the page).
-		- Go to Manage Plugins (should lok like a green puzzle piece).
+		Go to Manage Plugins (should lok like a green puzzle piece).
-		- There will be 4 different tabs available presented to the user.
+		There will be 4 different tabs available presented to the user.
 Select the advanced tab (should be the last one).
-		- Go to the section titled "Upload Plugin" and upload your previously located .hpi file.
+		Go to the section titled "Upload Plugin" and upload your previously located .hpi file.
-		- Upload it to your jenkins instance and restart jenkins.
+		Upload it to your jenkins instance and restart jenkins.
-		- You should now see the testInProgress_Extended plugin applied.
+		You should now see the testInProgress_Extended plugin applied.

 	* A helpful link for installing the .hpi plugin: https://jenkins.io/doc/book/managing/plugins/#advanced-installation
+***TODO***
+	Allow jenkins to find the user name and use it for the abort build request Allow jenkins to find the job name and use it for the abort build request Allow jenkins to find the build number and use it for the abort build request Make a more polished button; Much friendlier user experience than it currently has Only prompt the user when there is a test failure, otherwise hide this button